SolidLabResearch/Challenges/reports/storing-large-real-time-data-streams-in-pod-using-LDES.md

 a [engine](https://github.com/SolidLabResearch/LDES-in-SOLID-Semantic-Observations-Replay/tree/main/engine), but
 only the engine is relevant for [challenge #82](https://github.com/SolidLabResearch/Challenges/issues/82) and this report.

+The solution builds on [this code](https://github.com/woutslabbinck/SolidEventSourcing).
+The code is not included as a dependency as it was not designed as a library.
+We copy and pasted the parts of the code that were useful for our solution.

 <!--
 Provide a list of important technical decisions and assumptions.